Financially Surviving the COVID-19 Pandemic

 For more information on what benefits you might qualify for, see https://www.dol.gov/sites/dolgov/files/WHD/posters/FFCRA_Poster_WH1422_Non-Federal.pdf.

-If you feel you have wrongly been denied unemployment benefits in Virginia, you may apply for Legal Aid services here.
+The expanded Pandemic Unemployment Assistance has expired.
+If you feel you have wrongly been denied unemployment benefits in Virginia, or you are unable to access the benefits you were awarded due to VEC system errors, you may apply for Legal Aid services here.

 Access to Free Food